maningtian/Ningtian-Ma/README.md

 3) To enhance financial literacy by explaining complex financial concepts in simple, understandable terms.

 <a id="section-3"></a>
+## Stockformer: Time Series Transformer for S&P 500 Stock Forecasting
+Given the complexity of financial data, characterized by its inherent randomness, noise, and non-stationarity, extensive research has been conducted on leveraging deep learning-based representation learning for accurate stock price prediction.
+A recent publication, ["Transformers in Time Series: A Survey"](https://arxiv.org/abs/2202.07125) (Wen et al., 2023), presents a case study utilizing Time Series Transformers to forecast the Bangladeshi stock market in Dhaka.
+Building upon this research, we have developed and trained a proprietary Time Series Transformer model specifically for the U.S. S&P 500 stocks.

+To read more about our implementation, please navigate to `code/stockformer` or just click [here](https://github.com/Jarhatz/portfolia/tree/main/code/stockformer#readme).
+<a id="section-4"></a>
 ## Features
 1. Agentic RAG (Retrieval Augmented Generation): Implement LLM agents for techniques to understand and respond to user queries about financial concepts and investment strategies.
 2. Personalization: Utilize user-specific investor personality as context for providing tailored investment advice based on individual financial situations, goals, and risk tolerance.
 3. Stock Forecasting: Employ Time Series Transformers pre-trained on historical S&P 500 stock data to generate accurate stock price predictions.
 4. User Interface: Develop an intuitive, conversational interface that allows users to interact naturally with the AI advisor.
 5. Scalable Back-End: Build a system which enables horizontal scalability by allowing concurrent request handling for stock forecasting during inference.

-<a id="section-4"></a>
-## Stockformer: Time Series Transformer for S&P 500 Stock Forecasting
-Given the complexity of financial data, characterized by its inherent randomness, noise, and non-stationarity, extensive research has been conducted on leveraging deep learning-based representation learning for accurate stock price prediction.
-A recent publication, ["Transformers in Time Series: A Survey"](https://arxiv.org/abs/2202.07125) (Wen et al., 2023), presents a case study utilizing Time Series Transformers to forecast the Bangladeshi stock market in Dhaka.
-Building upon this research, we have developed and trained a proprietary Time Series Transformer model specifically for the U.S. S&P 500 stocks.
-Since financial data is generally highly random and very noisy and non-stationary to begin with, there has been extensive research done with using deep learning based representation learning for forecasting accurate stock price predictions for any given stock.
-In the recent paper,  (Wen et al., 2023), researchers perform a case-study leveraging Time Series Transformers for forecasting the Bagladeshi stock market in Dhaka.
-To extend their study, we implemented and trained our very own Time Series Transformer for the US S&P 500 stocks.

-To read more about our implementation, please navigate to `code/stockformer` or just click [here](https://github.com/Jarhatz/portfolia/tree/main/code/stockformer#readme).

 <a id="section-5"></a>
 ## Before Getting Started